 Fortunately for you, there are plenty of ways to learn to play chess, and if you're reading this, you're already using one of them; the internet.

-There are lots of great chess websites that can teach you how to play the game.
-The most common one is chess.com, where you can learn how the game is played, practise, and play against other players and the computer.
+You'll find many great chess websites that can teach you how to play the game.
+The most common one is chess.com1.
+There, you can learn how to play the game and explore strategies, practise, and play against other players and the computer.

 You could also go really old-school and read chess books and guides.
 Since the game of chess has been around for hundreds of years, people have studied it, the rules, and how to best play it for centuries.